 is a 30F bag and is roomier than the Ultralite

 , which is a 20F model.

-offers less protection from the elements and the lack of a draft tube allows more cold air inside the bag, leaving the sleeper less toasty than in the other bags.
-That said, we think the both of these bags will be excellent options for sleepers at 40° F and above.
+offers less protection from the elements.
+The lack of a draft tube allows more cold air inside the bag, leaving it less toasty than others.
+That said, both of these models will be excellent options when sleeping at 40°F and above.